 Threats to cybersecurity are some of the biggest issues we face in modern times.
 We rely more on technology but it is increasingly threatened, and the impact of cybersecurity attacks can be devastating.

 This Introduction to Cyber Security short course will teach you what can go wrong and the solutions and actions to mitigate the risk.

-Taught over 10 weeks on a Thursday, this invaluable shortcourse is not intended solely for programmers, but anyone responsible for IT in their organisation.
+Taught over 5 weeks, this invaluable short course is not intended solely for programmers, but anyone responsible for IT in their organisation.

 The Introduction to Cyber Security short course aims to familiarise you with fundamental practices found within the cyber security domains of networking, security engineering, risk management, incident response, governance control and legal practicalities.